Special Joint Taskforce

 - Education—A lack of understanding of relevant laws, contractual obligations, and business, financial and contract management means that subcontractors can fall victim to poor payment and contracting practices.

-- Greater transparency and information-sharing—There is scope for more collaborative enforcement between the QBCC and other agencies, as well as information-sharing to assist subcontractors in making informed decisions.
+- Greater transparency and information-sharing—There can be more collaborative enforcement between the QBCC and other agencies, as well as information-sharing to assist subcontractors in making informed decisions.

 - Statutory declarations—False statutory declarations about subcontractor payment are not unusual and greater deterrence is needed.